 Actuality: Preliminary figures are published within 4 weeks and final figures within 22 weeks after the end of the registration period.

-Since 2007 monthly report to a website on Baltic Nordic roundwood prices.
+In the period 2007-2021 monthly report to the website Baltic Nordic roundwood prices.

 The purpose of the statistics is to provide detailed information at municipal level on commercial roundwood removals.